wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

-# Derive Insights
+# View API Insights

-This section explains how you can derive insights about the APIs deployed in your organization.
+This section explains how you can view insights about the APIs deployed in your organization.

 ## Access the Insights page